-Since the apron layout provides parking positions with boarding bridged on the right-hand and left-hand side, the crosscompatibility is ensured with a redundant ground power connector forward and aft, as well as, fuel connectors for both wings.
+Since the apron layout provides parking positions with boarding bridged on the right-hand and lefthand side, the cross-compatibility is ensured with a redundant ground power connector forward and aft, as well as, fuel connectors for both wings.

-Figure 12 Ground service arrangement at an inner-city airport
+Figure 12: Ground service arrangement at an inner-city airport

 The simultaneous passenger boarding and disembarking with the refueling process is enabled through an installed sprinkler system inside the apron level.
-The Gantt-chart in Figure 13 breaks down the individual process times of the 14 minute turnaround.
+The Gantt-chart in Figure 13 (overleaf) breakes down the individual process times of the 14 minute turnaround.
 The automated positioning and removal of the boarding bridges, ground power and fuel connector requires one minute each.
-The process times are estimated using methods in (Schmidt, 2016a).
-The refuelling times results in 7 minutes for maximum payload at design range.
+The process times are estimated using methods in [53].
+The refueling times results in 7 minutes for maximum payload at design range.
 This takes into account an exponential decrease in fuel flow due to an increasing static pressure in the tank and drag caused by the closing of valves connecting the installed tanks.
 The passenger egress and ingress time is based on a passenger flow of 12 PAX/min per door.
-First studies using an agent-based passenger flow simulation (Schmidt, 2016b, Schmidt, 2016c), show, that the aforementioned foldable seats could significantly reduce the aisle interferences and required time.
+First studies using an agent-based passenger flow simulation [54, 55] show, that the aforementioned foldable seats could significantly reduce the aisle interferences and required time.
 For cabin services procedures, the available time without passengers on-board is assumed.
 Passenger and cabin related processes constitute the critical path.